The Highgate Jazz with Soul Festival

 1pm Ed Jones Quartet @ The Old Crown £12/£10

-3pm Andy Panayi/Mark Nightingale Quartet @ The Gatehouse Theatre £15/£13
+3pm Andy Panayi/Mark Nightingale Quartet @ Upstairs at the Gatehouse £15/£13

-8.15pm The Highgate Jazz with Soul Festival Orchestra featuring James Torme plus special guest Abigail Boyd.
+8.15pm The Highgate Jazz with Soul Festival Orchestra featuring James Torme and Abigail Boyd

 11pm till late Festival closing party @ Caipirinha £5